Back to Blog

 Bad PromptGood Prompt

-"Make it look good""Apply our design system: Inter font, zinc-900 backgrounds, violet-500 accents, 8px border radius, consistent 16/24/32px spacing scale"
+"Make it look good""Apply our design system: Inter font, zinc-900 backgrounds, violet-500 accents, 8px border radius, consistent 16/24/32px spacing scale.
+Follow the existing Button component patterns."

 Senior developers write better prompts because they know what questions to answer upfront — saving hours of back-and-forth iteration.
+This is why the "AI replaces developers" narrative misses the point: AI amplifies the difference between skilled and unskilled prompting.

 AI excels at generating unit tests for individual functions.
 But the test strategy — what to test, what edge cases matter, how to set up integration tests — requires human judgment.